 Our aim is to arm young teachers with the certifications, training, practice and knowledge to put themselves in a better bargaining position for their first TEFL job.
 We provide a supportive environment and guided introduction that unfortunately was previously missing in this sector.
 We work with Alumni and employers to only recommend reputable employers to our graduates in order to save them the trouble of learning the hard way like my generation did.
 We want to give teachers the opportunity to help children really learn.”

 Ben Stone, Co-founder and Academic Director, was recently pulled out of a classroom and asked for his take on what makes the College's course offerings such a unique experience.
-A great team of hardworking staff at the college work hard to ensure that all of our student teachers have a rewarding experience here in Austria: the combination of a TEFL teacher training course, teaching placement in state schools and travel throughout the Alpine region that the college offers as part of our teaching placements is truly unique – Ben Stone is convinced you’ll find that there is nothing else quite like it in Europe.
+A great team of hardworking staff work diligently to ensure that all of our Student Teachers have a rewarding experience here in Austria.
+The combination of a TEFL teacher training course, teaching placement and study abroad experience is truly unique – Ben Stone is convinced you’ll find that there is nothing else quite like it in Europe.

 1. What do you believe are the greatest challenges and opportunities for educational systems today, and what is the College’s role in a greater context?

 "The TEFL sector has been dogged by profit-making companies and politicians with short-term goals based on money and personal ambition.
 Education in schools should be purely about what is best for the learner.
 I see the College’s role as bringing different organisations together so that we can help improve the quality of education by assisting both learners and teachers."